-Where is Mark Twitchell Now in 2020?
-Dexter Killer Today
+Where is Mark Twitchell 'Dexter Killer' Now?

 ‘Crime Junkie’ is a true-crime podcast, and their latest episode is the exploration of one of the most sensational cases in recent times.
-Serial killers have always fascinated us, and films, television shows have taken advantage of this.
+Serial killers have always fascinated us, and films and television shows have taken advantage of this.
 However, the latest installment of ‘Crime Junkie’ shows how a popular show about a serial killer inspired a person to try and be a copycat.
-Yes, we are talking about Mark Twitchell, who attempted to emulate Dexter Morgan, from ‘Dexter.’
+Yes, we are talking about Mark Twitchell, who attempted to emulate Dexter Morgan from ‘Dexter.’

 For those unaware, the series is about a serial killer who hunts other serial killers in Miami while working as a blood splatter analyst.
 Dexter’s uniqueness stems from his forensically foolproof crime scenes.
 The kill rooms are designed not to leave any evidence, while he disposes of his victims’ dismembered bodies without a trace.
 Twitchell tried the same with John Brian “Johnny” Altinger.

 Although he did get away with the murder, Altinger’s friends were surprised when he didn’t show up to work and resigned via mail.
 They urged cops to look into the story of Altinger’s apparent vacation in Costa Rica.
 The police questioned Twitchell, and when his story didn’t hold up, they arrested him on October 31, 2008.
-Subsequently, they retrieved a deleted document called ‘SKConfessions’ (serial killer confessions), which helped them capture him.
+Subsequently, they retrieved a deleted document called ‘SK Confessions’ (serial killer confessions), which helped them capture him.
 Twitchell was convicted in April 2011.

 Now, you might be wondering where the ‘Dexter Killer’ is today.
 We have got you covered with the latest updates and news.